Filippo-Venturini/asmd23-public-models/README.md

 |   >   |   >   |   >   |   >   |   ^   |   *   |   >   |   >   |   >   |   >   |
 |   >   |   >   |   >   |   >   |   >   |   >   |   >   |   >   |   >   |   ^   |
 |   >   |   >   |   >   |   >   |   >   |   >   |   >   |   >   |   >   |   ^   |

+## Items

+Now we want the agent to collect different items and stay where the final item is located.

+Here we have the problem that the rewards are not static, we are in a situation in which when an item is not collected yet the cell has a high expected reward, but the same cell has to have less importance after the item is collected.

+Moreover, after every episode, we need a way for reset the map to the initial configuration of items.

+So the following steps are followed:

+- The type `ResetFunction` is created, it consists in a `Unit` function that is called before each training episode and reset the map (relocating the items).

+- Then we have to memorize the locations of all the **items** and also of the **remaining items** (not collected yet)

+- Now we can define our **reward structure** in a way in which we get an incremental reward for each item depending on how many items the agent already has collected
+(first item = 10, second item = 20, third item = 30)

+- After the agent collect an item, the item is removed and the reward of the cell become 0

+- Then to incentivize the agent to go on after collecting an item, a rule is added to the reward structure, that give negative rewards if the agent stay in a cell where there was an item (also weighted by the number of items already collected)